Difference Between Finance vs Lease

 The key differences between finance and lease are provided and discussed as follows:

-- In a financing option, the hirer can claim the depreciation and the repairs and maintenance of an asset are entirely the responsibility of the buyer.
+- In a financing option, the hirer can claim the depreciation, and the repairs and maintenance of an asset are entirely the responsibility of the buyer.
 On the other hand, in a leasing option, the lessor can claim depreciation.
-In an operating lease, it is the lessor who will have to take care of the repairs and maintenance of the leased property.
-However, in the case of a financial lease, it is the lessee who is solely responsible for the repairs and maintenance of the asset.
+In an operating lease, the lessor will have to take care of the repairs and maintenance of the leased property.
+However, in the case of a financial lease, the lessee is solely responsible for the repairs and maintenance of the asset.